amnashouqi/CustomerSegmentation-MarketBasketAnalysis/README.md

 ## 📋 Data Requirements

-Make sure your transaction dataset includes the following columns:
+If you want to test on your own data, Make sure your transaction dataset includes the following columns:

 - `InvoiceNo`
 - `InvoiceDate`